-Key finding 2 - The three-fold use of physical spaces by Jesus and the early church still has great relevance for us today
+Key finding 2 - The three-fold use of physical places and spaces by Jesus and the early church still has great relevance for us today

 These are 1.
 Public places of worship; 2.
-On the streets/community spaces and 3.
+Community spaces (marketplaces and wilderness places) and 3.
 Private homes.